SzymonKubica/ebpf-on-micrcontrollers-research/explorations/model.md

    - once the above jitting works, try to decouple it so that it happens together with the verification stage.

+   - Important concern about decoupling the JIT and the verification according to the in decoupled paper.
+     *Currently verification and JIT are tightly coupled inside the kernel.
+For example, the maximum allowed number of tail calls in a BPF program is 33 [5], but we found that this check occurs inside the JIT code, rather than the verifier.
+The verifier and JIT work together to ensure BPF program safety, so it is nontrivial to separate them.
+We decided the solution to this is to decouple the JIT along with the verifier.
+1*

 2. MVP:
   - Infra for the verifier service with signatures (as described in decoupled ebpf paper)
   - Infra for loading the verified bytecode together with the signature into the microcontroller directly over the network (and have it run in the rbpf/ubpf vm)
   - Performance evaluation of the solution

+3. Current limiations of the existing work:

+- rBPF doesn't implement tail calls (one eBPF program calling the other)
+- jit compilation for other architectures (ubpf does it for ARM, in case of rBPF ARM is missing and we would probably need to add Xtensa as well).
+- support for arrays and BPF maps